7 Things Every Startup Founder Needs to Know

 At the beginning, a startup will cost you lots of time, money, and mental bandwidth—and chances are you won’t make a profit at first.
 Keeping your business separate from your other work will allow you to maintain a personal budget and keep the lights turned on while you moonlight as an entrepreneur.
 It will also increase the number of colleagues, mentors, and business processes you can reference while getting your personal project off the ground.

 There's a long list of pragmatic details that must be accomplished before you can successfully launch a new business.
 Write a business plan, set goals, and don't skip steps because they're tedious.
 Strategic grunt work is a key feature of bootstrapping your way to success, but you'll also be forced to delegate tasks to specialists as your business matures.

 Both Google and Microsoft offer free templates for creating a business plan quickly.
 Google Docs and Google Slides are valuable for their collaborative tools which allow anyone on your team with an internet connection to access the latest version of whatever document you're working on.
 Word and PowerPoint are beneficial for their ease of use and accessibility.

 4. Accelerator Programs Can Help

-If your startup is prepared, participation in a business "accelerator" program can be a insightful route to receive feedback, practice your pitch, and potentially raise money.
+If your startup is prepared, participation in a business "accelerator" program can be an insightful route to receive feedback, practice your pitch, and potentially raise money.
 Both public and private funds are available to companies who compete in such programs, and accelerators are often hosted through the cooperation of universities, financial institutions, and private investors.
-Popular accelerators include, Y Combinator, 500 Startups, and Techstars, all of whom work with early stage startups and focus on business strategy.
+Popular accelerators include Y Combinator, 500 Startups, and Techstars, all of which work with early-stage startups and focus on business strategy.

 According to the U.S. Small Business Administration, calculating your startup costs ahead of time can help you: